danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 This question became particularly relevant after reading [Anti-frameworkism: Choosing native web APIs over frameworks](https://blog.logrocket.com/anti-frameworkism-native-web-apis).
 This article makes a compelling argument for embracing web standards, which got me wondering: "What about vanilla routing?
 How hard could it be to build client-side navigation without a framework?"

 For this particular exploration into vanilla routing, I worked with AI assistance, specifically GitHub Copilot with the Claude Sonnet 4 model in VS Code.
 The AI pair programming approach proved valuable for iterating through different architectural approaches.
+You can explore the complete implementation and test suite at [github.com/danielabar/web_native_routing](https://github.com/danielabar/web_native_routing).

 ## The Simple Dream vs. Reality